- Visiting Us

-Orchids are amongst our top selling houseplants, their beautiful exotic flowers in a range of flower shapes and colours means there is one suit every taste and fit well within many home decor styles.
+Orchids are amongst our top selling houseplants.
+Their beautiful exotic flowers come in a range of flower shapes and colours meaning there is one to suit every taste, and they fit well within many home decor styles.

-Long flowering periods mean they are excellent value for money compared to a cut flower arrangement and for this reason Orchids make fantastic gifts!
+Long flowering periods mean they are excellent value for money compared to a cut flower arrangement and for this reason, Orchid plants make fantastic gifts!

 Which type of Orchid shall I choose…?

 Thick-leaved plants with elegant, arching sprays of blooms.